After completing this section, you should be able to do the following.

 Throughout this section, we will always assume the uniform probability distribution, which means that we insist that each outcome in the sample space is equally likely.
 Then the probability of any particular outcome in the sample space \(S\) is exactly \(\frac{1}{\card{S}}\text{.}\)

-The uniform probability distribution is a common and reasonable assumption to make, but does preclude us from asking some questions.
+The uniform probability distribution is a common and reasonable assumption to make, but it does preclude us from asking some questions.
 For example, throwing a dart at a dartboard is not uniformly distributed, and similarly, rolling weighted dice would not be.
 What is the probability that a thumbtack lands point up?
 But how would we even start to answer these questions?
 We would have to make some assumptions about what the probabilities of the outcomes actually are (perhaps via some repeated experiments).

 There are other reasons to study different probability distributions, and this is a major topic of study in a course in probability theory.